jinsung-kim/jinsung-kim.github.io/_posts/2024-08-06-Blood-Meridian.md

 The Biblical references tied to each violent act in _Blood Meridian_ lead me to reflect on the nature of violence and its repetition.
 In the past, reading the Bible, I could not comprehend how violent the Benjamites were so cruel in war.
 Now, I am confronted with the unsettling reality that we are all capable of such evil. _Blood Meridian_ reveals that we can destroy beauty without discernible reason.

+> In those days Israel had no king; everyone did as they saw fit.
+(Judges 21:25)

 **Overall Rating: 8/10**